Your cart is currently empty!

 These two insights combined allow us to become more emotionally agile.

 In times of stress, it’s easier for us to rely on the mindsets that come most naturally to us.

 If you have the D Personality Type or the C Personality Type and you feel stressed or threatened, you may cling to the Resolute mindset.
 After all, our mindsets aren’t something we simply picked out one day.
 Rather, they are uniquely positioned to meet our underlying behavioral needs.

 Once we understand our needs and how they influence our EQ strengths (or our “go-to” mindsets), then we can begin to look at our EQ opportunities – those other available responses to a situation that we may often leave on the table.

 The world needs people who can adapt and lead.
 We need leaders and individuals everywhere who can rise to meet the situation instead of letting their emotions control their response.
-With emotional intelligence comes the power to choose your response, to manage your emotions, and to be there for others who may need your support.
-And, if we all do this, we have a greater chance of getting through any situation that we might encounter.
+With emotional intelligence comes the power to choose your response, manage your emotions, and be there for others who may need your support.

 When we do this, we are becoming more emotionally agile.